 As well as offering programmes around design, sports science and action-adventure, this forward-thinking school promises to deliver a wide variety of music, drama and visual arts classes.
 A stand-out programme here is the enterprise unit, where all students look at entrepreneurship, social enterprise and social responsibility – and at "what does it take to start up a business that has a positive impact on society."
 This is an excellent example of the school's forward-thinking approach to education and community service.

 This campus is part of the well-established EtonHouse group of schools, which is headquartered in Singapore and has more than 120 schools spread across the world.
 Other schools in Singapore include the Broadrick, Thomson and Sentosa campuses.

 International teaching staff

-At the helm is principal Alec Jiggins, an experienced British educator who has worked in schools across Colombia, Chile, Montenegro and Ecuador.
+At the helm is Christopher Quinn, an experienced British educator who has worked in schools across the UK, Tanzania, the Bahamas and the US.
+He took over the position from founding principal Alec Jiggins in August 2020.
 Teachers have been recruited from the UK, Europe and South East Asia, all with experience of teaching in international schools.

 There's an international mix of students with no more than 15% of one nationality, and the current student body includes children from North and South America, Europe, Australasia, South East Asia and Africa.
 The maximum class size is 24.

 The academic year runs from August to June.
 The uniform is the same across the EtonHouse group, and the school says "Because of who we are, our uniform has to be functional and comfortable.
 And students have a choice of bringing in packed lunches or ordering hot meals supplied from the central EtonHouse kitchen; Years 9 and above can leave the campus for lunch, and there's a choice of food courts in walking distance.